nirajp82/AmazonAuroraPostgreSQL/99_Replication/01_RDS_PostgreSQL_LogicalRepl.md

 | Target must be PostgreSQL        | ✅ Yes                                  | ❌ No, can be any consumer     |
 | Ideal for beginners              | ✅ Yes                                  | ⚠️ More advanced / custom use |

-Here’s a FAQ you can **append directly** to your existing section to cover **logical decoding**, integrating all the points we discussed:

----

 **Q25:** What is logical decoding?

 * Logical decoding **reads WAL changes and converts them into a readable format**, like INSERT, UPDATE, and DELETE statements.